 - Take only one piece of hand-luggage.
 It can be a day-backpack or a handbag.
 This year I started using a multi-purpose pack, the Pacsafe Venturesafe 25l which I can highly recommend.
 Here you can read my review.

 The first dilemma we face is what to pack and what to leave at home?
 We all naturally tend to pack more than what we need and use maybe 2/3 of packed things or even less.
 The first skill for savvy packing is selection.
-Personal needs vary from person to person so that here is good to get a packing list frame as a universal rule that will help you develop your personal packing list mode.
+Personal needs vary from person to person so that here is good to start from a packing list template that will help you develop your personal packing list mode.

 - Think in main category items and build your own personal list within these categories.
 Main categories are: wear+underwear, shoes, cosmetics, accessories, technology.